• LAUNCH YOUR DREAM

 4. London, England

-This picture from Clapham Common park in London, shot by my artistically talented friend Emily and the star of my post How to Live the Dream and Move to London, is like a scene from a 70’s travel magazine.
+This picture from Clapham Common park in London, shot by my artistically talented friend Emily and the star of How to Live the Dream and Move to London, is like a scene from a 70’s travel magazine.

-It’s warm, welcoming and I’m just looking for a mustached-man in a turtleneck to pop out from around the tree and start strumming his six string.
+It’s warm, welcoming and I’m just looking for a mustached man in a turtleneck to pop out from around the tree and start strumming his six-string.

 Emily, who has spent almost two years aboard, states that fall in London is her favorite time of year.